-More than 170 detained at Navalny memorials in Russia: Rights group
+More than 400 detained at Navalny memorials in Russia: Rights group

 Flowers and candles laid to honour Putin critic were cleared away from monuments to victims of Soviet-era repression.

-On Saturday, the OVD-Info protest monitoring group said at least 177 people had been arrested, including 99 in Saint Petersburg, at events on Friday and Saturday.
+On Saturday, the OVD-Info protest monitoring group said 401 people had been detained, including at least 74 in Saint Petersburg and 49 in Moscow, at events on Friday and Saturday.

 Keep readinglist of 3 items